rdiaz738/TARS-AI/Attribution.md

 #### Legal Considerations
 - Monetization is strictly prohibited.

+- This project includes code/inspiration (module engine and memory functions) from AME by exploding cat, licensed under the MIT License.
+The original license and copyright notice are included in the source code.
+The remainder of the project is licensed under CC-BY-NC.

 #### Community Contribution
 - Encourage contributors to follow these attribution guidelines when making modifications or additions to the project.
 - Foster an open and respectful community by maintaining transparency in crediting the work of all contributors.